Many websites specialize in helping potential gold buyers evaluate their options.

 Before you start shopping your gold around online, have your gold’s price estimated by individuals such as local jewelers.
 Go to three or four stores for estimates.

 Watch out for ‘rogue’ buyers.
 Rogue buyers are individuals who go from town to town with pop up shops that tend to undercut the value of gold owner’s assets so the rogue buyer can turn a profit.
+They also exist online.

 If the person buying gold from you doesn’t ask to see your I.D. or doesn’t have a state-issued license to purchase gold, it’s best to take your gold elsewhere.